aprithul/Brew-Game-Tools/README.md

 Brew Game Tools (or BGT) is a small 2D game framwork written in C++ with the main goal being simplicity.
 It uses a software renderer that let's you draw directly to the display window.
 Underneath, the renderer uses an SDL2 backed OpenGL texture.
 This texture is mapped to a quad and rendered every frame.
 Additionally, it uses the clang++ compiler.

 I've tested it to work on Windows 10 and MacOS.
 Build is handled through Make.
 The setup process automatically creates a starter project with all the required libraries and settings.
-You can probably use any IDE but using VS-Code will make your life way easier since the setup process generates a VS-Code workspace project.<br><br>
+You can probably use any IDE but using VS-Code will make your life way easier since the setup process generates a VS-Code workspace project.
+If you are on windows, the 'build_windows.ps1' can be run to build both the framework, and your app together instead of using VS-Code.<br><br>
 Keep reading for setup instructions.

 ## Project Structure